Melb-Uni/SP-REDBACK-BACKEND/readme.md

 - Add a new url to get Confluence and Jira data to build a new chart
 - Add a new function to obtain Confluence and Jira data to build a new chart

+2021.10.08

+- Add a new function that shows the metrics of each release of the project

 2021.10.10